Construction Planned Inspectional Initiative

 For 2024 inspections, prevention officers will take a risk-based approach to ensure that the most significant risks are effectively managed.
 This approach involves workers and employers identifying hazards, evaluating risks, and implementing the appropriate controls specific to the on-site activities.
 In addition, it focuses on employers ensuring that these efforts are effectively communicated to workers and monitored through foundational occupational health and safety systems such as new and young worker orientations, training, supervision, incident investigations, worksite inspections, and (where applicable) joint health and safety committees that are effective, robust, and well supported.

-• Falls from elevation
+- Falls from elevation

-Falls from elevation continue to drive the serious injury rate in construction.
+Falls from elevation continue to drive the serious injury rate in construction. - Struck-by mobile equipment

-Struck-by injuries continue to drive the serious injury rate and are currently surpassing falls from elevation in terms of the number of injury claims.
+Struck-by injuries continue to drive the serious injury rate and are currently surpassing falls from elevation in terms of the number of injury claims. - Musculoskeletal and repetitive strain injuries (MSI and RSI)

 Overexertion injuries are the most prevalent type of musculoskeletal injury claims in the construction industry.